 Illich begins by questioning the assumptions that underlie modern education.
 He argues that schools are designed to meet the needs of industrial society, rather than the needs of individual learners.
-Schools are based on the idea that education can be mass-produced and standardized, and that this is the most efficient way to prepare people for the workforce.
+Schools are based on the idea that education can be mass-produced and standardized, and that this

 However, Illich challenges this notion, arguing that mass-produced education is actually inefficient and fails to meet the needs of most students.
-He points out that schools are based on a one-size-fits-all model, which means that they are not able to accommodate the diverse learning styles and needs of individual students.
+He points out that schools are based on a one-size-fitsall model, which means that they are not able to accommodate the diverse learning styles and needs of individual students.
 As a result, many students are left behind or become disengaged.